aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-streaming-pipeline/configure-kda-app.en.md

 weight: 43
 ---

 The skeleton of the application has now been created.
-But you still need to adapt important configuration options, including the location of the Jar file on S3, the name of the Kinesis data stream to read from, setting the sclaing parallelism and configuring the BEAM job parameters.
+But you still need to adapt important configuration options, including the location of the Jar file on Amazon S3, the name of the Kinesis data stream to read from, setting the parallelism and configuring the Beam job parameters.

-1. On the resulting page press the blue **Configure** button to configure the Kinesis Analytics application.
+1. On the resulting page press the blue **Configure** button to configure the Kinesis Data Analytics application.

 1. Under **Amazon S3 bucket** select the bucket name containing `historictrips` that we have been using earlier.
 Enter `target/amazon-kinesis-analytics-beam-taxi-consumer-1.0-SNAPSHOT.jar` as **BeamConsumerJarPath**.